WorldVistA/VistA/Documentation/plan-6-monographs/cprs-dates.rst

 never changed to to internationalized output of dates.
 Since XLFDT is just a copy of DILIBF, we just redirect the output to come from there instead.

-Here are a few screenshots of the steps we need to take to swich VistA to the Korean Locale:
+Here are a few screenshots of the steps we need to take to switch VistA to the Korean Locale:

 1. Go to EVE > Operations Management > Kernel Management Menu > Enter/Edit